 Marissa Boyers Bluestine

-Marissa Boyers Bluestine has been the Pennsylvania Innocence Project’s Legal Director since its inception in 2009.
-She coordinates and supervises the legal efforts of the organization.
-Marissa also promotes our mission through public education, advocacy, and legislative reform for issues and laws related to innocence and the criminal justice system.
+Marissa Boyers Bluestine started with the Pennsylvania Innocence Project as its first Legal Director in 2009.
+In June, 2017, she was named Executive Director.
+As Executive Director, Marissa sets the course for the organization in policy and public awareness.
+She also promotes our mission through public education, advocacy, and legislative reform for issues and laws related to innocence and the criminal justice system.
 Marissa works directly with law enforcement to train, update, and include them in investigative techniques empirically proven to exceed outdated practices.

-Marissa is a graduate of Trinity College in Hartford (B.S.), Connecticut and Temple University School of Law (J.D.).
+Marissa is a graduate of Trinity College in Hartford (B.A.), Connecticut and Temple University School of Law (J.D., cum laude).
 Before officially joining the Project, she was an Assistant Defender with the Defender Association of Philadelphia for over 10 years and also worked as a litigation associate at Duane Morris LLP.

 In April, 2010, the Legal Intelligencer, a popular law journal included Marissa in its biennial list, Women of Distinction.
 The Philadelphia Bar Association honored her with the Andrew Hamilton Award for Distinguished Service in Public Interest Law in 2013.

-Nilam has practiced at law firms in New York, Washington, D.C., and Philadelphia.
+As Legal Director, Nilam coordinates and supervises the legal efforts of the organization.
+She has practiced at law firms in New York, Washington, D.C., and Philadelphia.
 She was a partner in the litigation services department at Schnader Harrison Segal & Lewis LLP.
 There, Nilam received the firm’s Earl G. Harrison Pro Bono Award.
 Super Lawyers and a Lawyer on the Fast Track named her the Rising Star in Civil Litigation Defense.

 Nilam is a graduate of Columbia University (B.S.) and received her J.D., cum laude, from Georgetown University Law Center.
 At Georgetown, she was on the executive board of the American Criminal Law Review and a member of the Appellate Litigation Clinic.
 After law school, she clerked for the Honorable William B. Shubb in the Eastern District of California and the Honorable Thomas L. Ambro in the United States Court of Appeals for the Third Circuit.